 Currently it is perfectly legal in Nevada for consenting adults to engage in oral sex and anal sex.
 (The Nevada age of consent is 16).
-Now all that remains of the state's former anti-sodomy legislation are the following laws which are meant to protect public decency and children:
+Now all that remains of the state's former anti-sodomy legislation is the following law which is meant to protect public decency and children:

-These laws are strangely narrow because they do not prohibit having vaginal sex in public or soliciting a minor to engage in opposite-sex sexual activity.
+These laws are strangely narrow because they do not prohibit having vaginal sex in public.
 However, there are other charges the state may bring such as "open and gross lewdness in Nevada" and "statutory sexual seduction in Clark County" to prosecute those other crimes.

 As with the Nevada crime of sexual assault, typical defenses for these kinds of charges include false allegations and insufficient evidence.
 As long as the prosecution can't prove your guilt beyond a reasonable doubt, which is a very high standard, then your case should be dismissed.